 Tastes too buttery

+If your buttercream is thick, heavy, and buttery, it just needs more whipping.
 When done right, Swiss meringue buttercream is super light, fluffy, and silky smooth.
-If your buttercream is thick and heavy, it just needs more whipping.

-Swiss meringue buttercream is an ideal frosting to make in advance.
-Here’re 3 ways to store it:
+Swiss buttercream frosting is an ideal frosting to make in advance.
+Here are 3 ways to store it:

 - Refrigerator: You can refrigerate this buttercream in an airtight container for up to 2 weeks.